hphelion/documentation/network-quickstart.md

 The default configuration contains a subnet that serves as your DHCP server.
 The subnet has a CIDR of 10.0.0.0/24, which is the pool of fixed private IPs that are assigned to your instances.

 Any instance you create can be attached to your network, using a port automatically created using an fixed private IP from your subnet.
+You can then assign a public floating IP address to an instance, for access from the external network.

 ## Using the Default Network ## {#default}